Did you know that GLOCK pistols are the most preferred and recommended weapon for law enforcement?

 To fulfill this program effectively, GLOCK has partnered with several firearm stores that must comply with the requirements and needs of this program.
 Local stores participating in this program can be located by the eligible purchaser through a locator on the official website of GLOCK.

 This can direct you to the closest store to you.
 The Blue Label Program has a wide availability of BLUE LABEL GLOCK models, ranging from GLOCK 17 Gen 5 full-size pistol, to the ultra-concealable GLOCK 43X MOS.
 The products present a comprehensive selection of the latest GLOCK pistols such as GLOCK 5th Generation pistols, the GLOCK 45 and GLOCK 48.
+Many Models are compatible with the Glock Performance Trigger, which makes for a smoother and lighter pull that is makes recreational shooting much more enjoyable.

 It is important to note that not any GLOCK firearm can be considered or sold as a BLUE LABEL GLOCK, it is a special designation that originates from the GLOCK Manufacture.
 So while you can certainly get any model of GLOCK as a Blue Label, it must come from the factory as a Blue Label, you cannot pick up a normal GLOCK and sell it at Blue Label discounted price.